olewsaa/amateur-radio/pat-doc/config.json.md

 There are many pages that provide [tutorials](https://www.w3schools.com/js/js_json_intro.asp).

+## Push to Talk, transmit
+The transceiver need to be keyed with a push to talk, ptt.
+This can be done in multiple ways.

+- VOX
+- Signal-link VOX with cable to transceiver
+- CAT control ptt

 ## User info
 In order to be recongnised on the Winlink system one need to supply